splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-azure.rst

 JSON payload
 ------------

-Refer to the below example JSON payload for the Azure Monitor endpoint.
+Refer to the following example JSON payload for the Azure Monitor endpoint.

 Example JSON payload: